raushan-ttn/nodejs-learning/nodeJs-readMe.txt

             Note: In syntax 1 have all string then no need to add (=) if we add title=Natours | #{title} then "Natours" will also compile for get error because its string not variable.

+48. Multer (fileUpload): Multer is a very popular middleware to handle multi-part form data, which is a form in coding that's used to upload files from a form.